-It is important to check your vehicle's tire pressure at least once a month for the following reasons:
+It is important to check the cold inflation pressure of your RV's tires at least once per month for the following reasons:

-- Most tires naturally lose air over time. - Tires can lose air suddenly by driving over a pothole, hitting road debris, or striking the curb when parking. - With radial tires, it is usually not possible to determine under-inflation by visual inspection.
+- Most tires will lose air naturally over time. - Tires can lose air suddenly by driving over a pothole, hitting road debris, or striking the curb when parking. - With radial tires, it is usually not possible to determine under-inflation by visual inspection.

-For safety and convenience, purchase a tire pressure gauge to keep in your vehicle.
+For safety and convenience, purchase a Tire Pressure Gauge to keep in your vehicle.
 They are sold at auto parts stores, hardware stores and many other retail outlets.